fetorres/autoML-multiData/README.md

 * Once you have a password, use "sudo -u jenkins ssh-keygen to get a public/private pair.
 I accepted all the defaults.

+* You can fetch more plugins at this point if you wish.
+Click "Manage Jenkins", the "Manaage Plugins".
+The "Installed" tab tells you which plugins you have.
+The "Available" tab lists plugins that you might want.
+Once you install the plugings, it seems to be a good idea to restart Jenkins.
+There are several ways to do this.
+One is to tack "/restart" onto the end of the URL that you're using to contact jenkins.
+For example, "http://localhost:8080/restart"

+*